Book of Common Prayer (1928, England): Revision process

 In February 1914, the convocation's upper house report was published and committees established to oversee the work.
 Davidson revealed his disinterest in revision in private correspondence, considering it a distraction from church administration.
 Soon, World War I hampered the work and saw discussion of approval delayed until after the war so that the laity could engage.
 Gregory Dix characterized the general attitude among the revisers pre-war with a quote from Bishop George Forrest Browne, who said "that there should be a minimum of change" and "that there should be no change that in any sort of way could honestly be said to touch doctrine at all" (a view similar to Davidson's); Dix compared this with what he found to be a similar attitude in the 1662 prayer book's revision process.
 This moderate stance towards revision emphasized making a prayer book more easily enforced by law.
 During the war, Convocation continued reviewing potential changes.
-Among these was a proposal emulate the 1549 English and 1637 Scottish prayer books' Holy Communion offices and move the Prayer of Oblation to after the Consecration.
+Among these was a proposal to emulate the 1549 English and 1637 Scottish prayer books' Holy Communion offices and to move the Prayer of Oblation to after the Consecration.
 Viscount Halifax went further, requesting that the 1549 Communion service be approved.

 The war proved a proximate cause in the more significant revision which followed.
 Reservation of the sacrament became more popular during the war, as the convenience convinced chaplains who may have avoided this "Romish" practice in peacetime.
 From 1911, a convocational drafted rubric that had been intended to prevent "extra-liturgical devotions" by authorizing reservation exclusively for communing the sick served as the standard for diocesan permissions.
 (Note: Standard procedure was locking chapels in which the sacrament was reserved to prevent eucharistic adoration.
 This policy had failed by the end of the war, with the number of parishes reserving the sacrament eventually rising from around a hundred in 1906 to an estimated 670 by 1928.
 Bishop of London Arthur Winnington-Ingram advised bishops in 1917 that locking chapels was ineffective, saying they "might as well have stood in Palestine in the path of 50,000 people who thought the Lord was in a certain house, as resist what is at least the same number of people who wish to lay their burdens at his feet today.")
 Though generally popular, the increased permissions for reservation during the war were met with strong evangelical disapproval and suspicion.
 Linguistically, the 16th-century diction were not comforting to the many illiterate and barely literate soldiers most in ministerial need.
 The 1662 prayer book's monotony similarly came under scrutiny during the war, with its repetitiveness felt "mindless" by those attending its liturgies.
 Alec Vidler described the "conventional worship of the Church of England" as "too dull and cold and reserved" for those living on the social margins.
 It was among the slums that Tractarians and ritualists had entrenched their ministries, with great success.
 These factors meant that the moderate rubrical adjustments advocated in the 1906 report were felt insufficient by the war's end.